Decorah Weather Forecast

-Announcing: the Decorah North chat!
-The chat will take place from 6pm to 8pm Central time.
+The Decorah North chat takes place from 6pm to 8pm Central time.
 We might offer additional flash chats as well - so stay tuned!

 Decorah North Nest Diagram

 Egg #3: 2/25/17 @ 5:12 PM CT

 Hatch #1: DN4 - 3/29/17 between 1:20PM and 3:14PM